 An international divorce can split apart families and make it impossible for a parent to ever see his or her children again.
 Likewise, if your divorce happens in the wrong jurisdiction, a foreign court may make decisions about property you own without your agreement—and possibly without your knowledge.

 If your marriage is broken and your spouse was born in another country, you need experienced legal advice right now before a foreign court can intervene.
-Call 877-593-4233 today to be connected to an experienced North Carolina family law attorney who can give you the advice you so desperately need.
+Call 877-593-4233 today to be connected to an experienced North Carolina divorce attorney who can give you the advice you so desperately need.
 Our team can initiate legal action in New Hanover County at the earliest possible moment to secure you the rights to your children and your property, even if your marriage disintegrates.